Joshua N. Haldeman: South Africa

 In 1950, he emigrated with his family to South Africa and settled in the capital Pretoria, where he opened a chiropractic clinic.
 He served as secretary of the South African Chiropractors Association from 1952 to 1959, after which he was its president until 1969.

 Haldeman's move to South Africa was motivated by support for apartheid, and he was a supporter of the ruling National Party of South Africa.
-He told Afrikaner nationalist Die Transvaler, an extremist newspaper that was described as "a tool of the Nazis in South Africa" by a South African judge: "Instead of the Government's attitude keeping me out of South Africa, it had precisely the opposite effect—it encouraged me to come and settle here."
+Errol Musk said of his wife's family: "They were very fanatical in favor of apartheid...
+[Maye's] parents came to South Africa from Canada because they sympathised with the Afrikaner government."
+Haldeman told Afrikaner nationalist Die Transvaler, an extremist newspaper that was described as "a tool of the Nazis in South Africa" by a South African judge: "Instead of the Government's attitude keeping me out of South Africa, it had precisely the opposite effect—it encouraged me to come and settle here."

 In 1951, he wrote an article about South Africa for the Saskatchewan newspaper, the Regina Leader-Post, defending apartheid and writing of Black South Africans: "The natives are very primitive and must not be taken seriously...
 Some are quite clever in a routine job, but the best of them cannot assume responsibility and will abuse authority.
 The present government of South Africa knows how to handle the native question."

-Weeks after the Sharpeville massacre on 21 March 1960, Haldeman self-published The International Conspiracy to Establish a World Dictatorship and the Menace to South Africa, a 42-page response to the massacre.
-The United Nations passed Resolution 134, the body’s first official condemnation of apartheid and the beginning of decades of diplomatic isolation.
+Weeks after the Sharpeville massacre on 21 March 1960, Haldeman self-published The International Conspiracy to Establish a World Dictatorship and the Menace to South Africa, in which he claimed that a coordinated international propaganda campaign is being carried out against the Whites because "the white man's integrity, initiative and independence make him the most difficult to control".
+He described apartheid South Africa as the leading "White Christian Civilization" and a bulwark against the "evils of Internationalism".
+He also criticized the Black liberation movements for attempting to "oust the white man, who has in a few years brought their people from primitive savagery to a great measure of peace and security."

 Later Haldeman self-published a second book alleging international conspiracies: The International Conspiracy in Health targeted fluoridation, vaccinations, and health insurance.

-Errol Musk said of his wife's family: "They were very fanatical in favor of apartheid...
-[Maye's] parents came to South Africa from Canada because they sympathised with the Afrikaner government.
-They used to support Hitler and all that sort of stuff."
+While Haldeman opposed the state mandating systems for the White population, for the Black population he wrote that "The State has the right to do for them what it thinks is best, the same rights as the parents have for their children".